 On the other hand, if there is relatively little movement in a short period of time then volatility would be considered low.While it’s tempting to get in the market when it is moving faster than a speeding bullet, you will often find yourself more stressed and anxious; making bad decisions as your money goes in and then goes right back out.

 This high volatility is what attracts a lot of forex traders, but it’s this same volatility that kills a lot of them as well.

-The goal here is to use volatility to your advantage.Rather than following the herd and trying to jump in when the market is super volatile, it would be better to look for currency pairs with volatility that is very low.
+The goal here is to use volatility to your advantage.Rather than following the herd and trying to jump in when the market is super volatile, it would be better to look for currency pairs with a volatility that is very low.

-This way, you can position yourself and be ready for when a breakout occurs and volatility skyrockets!
+This way, you can position yourself and be ready for when a breakout occurs, and volatility skyrockets!